 NURS 4401 Child Health Nursing (4:3:3,H) (Prerequisite: Satisfactory completion of all first and second semester courses.
-Corequisite: Enrollment in all third semester courses) The course emphasizes on child health and illness nursing concepts essential for professional nursing practice in pediatric acute care and outpatient settings.
+Corequisite: Enrollment in all third semester courses) The course emphasizes child health and illness nursing concepts essential for professional nursing practice in pediatric acute care and outpatient settings.
 Growth and development, health promotion, and safety are emphasized.
 Application of evidence based nursing care of pediatric patients and their families will be provided through clinical opportunities in pediatric settings.
 Application of clinical judgment and critical thinking will be demonstrated by students in the clinical laboratory environment, as well as acute, chronic, and outpatient settings.

 NURS 4411 Mental Health Nursing (4:3:3,H) (Pre-requisite: Satisfactory completion of all first semester courses.
 Co-requisite: Enrollment in all second semester courses) This course emphasizes the concepts of human mental health in altered states from adaptation through dysfunction to pathological processes.
-The focus is on approaches to promote mental health/optimal function in the care of patients, groups, and families experiencing altered states of mental health using evidence based standards of care.
+The focus is on approaches to promote mental health/optimal function in the care of clinets, groups, and families experiencing altered states of mental health using evidence based standards of care.
+Application of clinical judgment and critical thinking will be demonstrated by students in the clinical setting.

 NURS 4509 Transition to Professional Nursing Practice (5:4:0,H) (Prerequisite: Satisfactory completion of all first and second semester courses.
 Corequisite: Enrollment in all third semester courses.)
-This course surveys the key nursing roles with emphasis on leadership, a management and interprofessional team and associated theories.
-Concepts discussed in this course include quality/process improvement, promotion of client safety, and resource management.
+This course surveys the key nursing roles with emphasis on leadership, management, interprofessional team, client-centered care, and associated theories.
+Concepts discussed in this course include quality/process improvement, promotion of client safety, legal implications, ethical considerations, and resource management.
 This course will provide the entry-level nurse with a foundation from which to engage in effective decision making regarding conflict resolution, care coordination, and professional responsibilities.
 Students will participate in clinical experiences involving integration of the roles of provider, manager, and interprofessional team member.